US county sues oil companies for $51 bn over 'Heat Dome' disaster

 The county is asking for $50 million in current damages from the Heat Dome, and $1.5 billion for future damages as extreme heat, drought, wildfires, and smoky skies become more common.

-It also wants $50 billion for a longer term "abatement fund" to upgrade and "climatize" the county's infrastructure.
+It also wants a much larger sum -- $50 billion -- for a longer term "abatement fund" to upgrade and "climatize" the county's infrastructure.

 The record-breaking heat wave baked the western United States and Canada from late June to mid-July 2021, causing a peak temperature of 121.3 degrees Fahrenheit (49.6 degrees Celsius) in Lytton, British Columbia and leading to an estimated 1,400 deaths.

-A peer-reviewed analysis by the World Weather Attribution group said the phenomenon would have been "virtually impossible" without human-caused climate change, which had made it at least 150 times more likely.
+A peer-reviewed analysis by the World Weather Attribution group said the phenomenon would have been "virtually impossible" without human-caused climate change.

 Wave of litigation